tdedobbeleer/wheel_of_wdi/README.md

 ####Phase 1
 - Add logic to break multi-word phrases onto two lines
 - Add spin animation to the spin container
+- Add semi-transparent Wheel of WDI graphic to the background of the green board tiles
+- Add animation to turn the background of correctly guessed letters blue before revealing the letter

 ####Phase 2
 - Remove the spin container and add a multi-colored wheel
+- Add multi-player mode for up to 3 players